Updated on Feb 6, 2025

 While many high school student-athletes dream of one day competing at a top NCAA Division I school, only 2% of the 8 million high school student-athletes will get the chance to compete at the DI level.

 It’s important to think beyond your collegiate playing years to take advantage of the academic opportunities while in school.
 When asking yourself athletic-focused questions, reach out to your club and high school coaches to help determine whether a college program is a good athletic fit.
-Try also having one-on-one conversations with the college coaches if allowed and depending on the NCAA recruiting calendar.

-For thousands of student-athletes, NCAA DIII is the best-fit choice for their academic and athletic needs and aspirations.
+For thousands of student-athletes, NCAA DIII is the best fit choice for their academic and athletic needs and aspirations.
 With shorter practice sessions and playing seasons, these student-athletes can focus more on their academics and college life.
 Others may choose to play at the junior college level in order to gain more training before transferring to compete for an NCAA or NAIA program.
 Many junior colleges offer competitive sports programs and can be a stepping stone to a four-year college or university.

 Even though athletics will play a major role in the life of a college student-athlete, every student should make sure they are going to be happy on campus even if/when they are not with the team.